ariovcharenko/ai-shopping-assistant/README.md

 | Semantic Match Accuracy    |     61%       |        83%         |     91%      |
 | Query Understanding Score  |   Medium      |       High         |  Very High   |

+## Research Evaluation Framework

+To validate the system's performance, we developed a comprehensive search analysis evaluation framework.
+This framework assesses search quality across multiple dimensions:

+- **Overall accuracy rate of 95.9%** with category matching precision of 97%
+- **Semantic understanding score of 95.3%** demonstrating strong query intent comprehension
+- **100% query completion rate** with 83% of queries returning relevant product matches

+For detailed metrics and methodology, see the [Research Evaluation Documentation](./server/ResearchEvaluation/README.md).

 ## What This Project Demonstrates

 This project shows that accurate search results don't come from better models alone — they come from better evals driving better instructions and debugging.
 The key insight was understanding that technology should adapt to humans, not the other way around.